2

 I opened one of the shutters, trying to let a bit of sunlight into the place, but the sun only lit up motes of dust floating around in the air.
 “Again with the floors.
 How?
 Why?”

 My brother went up to a couch that had seen better days, smack dab in the middle of the hallway, and picked up another few pamphlets.
 “Two floors, nineteen and twenty.
-They weren’t even rented out, if I remember right.
+They weren’t even rented out by the standard process, if I remember right.
 The owner of the building just allowed the Eye to set up here.”
 He checked under the table, brushing his hand over it to see if there was anything taped to the underside.
 “And it’s far from an inexplicable choice of location.
 It’s near the center of the City.
 Pretty much everyone can get a subway here.
 And while on paper it’s in the middle of a bustling office building, in practice we’re incredibly high up, and there’s only the elevators and the emergency stairs as entrances.
 There’s no way to just causally pop in and out of here.”
 He interlaced his fingers.
 “Makes it even easier to isolate people.”

 “Floor twenty does look enticing.”
 I admit.
 “But somehow, I don’t like the idea of backtracking.
 Let’s finish things down here first.”